BrandonXue/com-py-ler/README.md

    Here is a list of all the files:
     - "Required files" to run the program:
         - ratify.py		        ----	the main script file for the compiler
-        - lexer_constants.py	----	set definitions & constants
+        - rat_constants.py	    ----	definitions & constants
         - rat_lexer.py		    ----	the RatLexer & Token classes
         - rat_parser.py		    ----	the RatParser class
         - reader.py		        ----	a wrapper class for file input